adnan-rahman1/online-shop/README.md

 3. MongoDB
 4. Spring Data JPA
 5. Spring Cloud Stream
-6. ELK (Elastic Seach, Logstash, Kibana) (Used for distributed Logging purpose across all microservices)
+6. ELK (Elastic Search, Logstash, Kibana) (Used for distributed Logging purpose across all microservices)
 7. Keycloak (For user authentication for rest api)
 8. Zipkin (Distributed Tracing)
 9. Vault (For securing DB username and password and other sensitive properties or information)